 26 Dec Let Us Make Your Proposal Work: How to Win Color Team Reviews

 Creating a government proposal can be a daunting feat, filled with specific acronyms and jargon.
 After all, some government proposals can be worth billions of dollars.
-To be awarded a contract with the government, you need to draft a robust and thorough proposal.
+To be awarded a contract with the government, you need to draft a robust, thorough, and compliant government proposal.

 We at the Defense Acquisition Solutions Group are here to help your government project from the start.
 We’ll help you before and during your Pink Team review!
 Not only will we be there from the beginning, before the Blue Team and Pink Team reviews, we can also participate in Pink, Red, and Gold team reviews.